 Include the why now?

-CAEECC is not currently structured in the way we need to show up for this work at this moment in 2022 to address diversity, equity, and inclusion as it pertains to energy efficiency under the purview of the CPUC.
+CAEECC is not currently structured in the way we need to show up for this work at this moment in 2022 to address justice, equity, diversity, and inclusion as it pertains to energy efficiency under the purview of the CPUC.

-The authorizing language from the 2015 decision (D.15-10-028) is centered around parties, people with extensive energy efficiency experience, and does not include any language/guidance pertaining to diversity, Equity, or inclusion efforts.
+The authorizing language from the 2015 decision (D.15-10-028) is centered around parties, people with extensive energy efficiency experience, and does not include any language/guidance pertaining to justice, equity, diversity, or inclusion efforts.
 See here for summary of authorizing decision.

 CAEECC’s formal structure and approach to engagement needs to evolve to advance the Commission’s commitment to Environmental and Social Justice as articulated through their “CPUC’s Environmental and Social Justice Action Plan” (“Action Plan”), as well as to ensure efficiency offerings are designed to meet the needs of all customers and to invest meaningfully in communities left behind.